 - What topic can you write about for quite a long time?

 When blogging, you’ll be most likely marketing yourself as a brand.
 People will know you as your brand.

-As such, it is crucial that you think things through before you decide on your blog’s niche, name, theme, logo, color palette, fonts, voice of your writing and so on.
+As such, it is crucial that you think things through before you decide on your blog’s niche, name, theme, logo, color palette, fonts, the voice of your writing and so on.

 How To Find A Good Blog Name

 The name of your blog is what people will know your brand as.
 Over time, you can change a lot of things about your blog, but your blog’s name is something you have to stick with.
 Think about it twice or thrice before deciding on it.

 You might use your own name, play with that name, or mix it with other travel-related terms.

 Here are some general rules for choosing your blog name (which will also be your blog’s domain name).